Navigator logo

 Kieran McMurchy | Senior Consultant

-A former student athlete and graduate of political science at the University of Toronto, Kieran brings his natural competitiveness to his work and ensures his teammates, and clients are well prepared for success.
+A former student athlete and graduate of the University of Toronto, Kieran brings his natural competitiveness to his work and ensures his teammates, and clients are well prepared for success.

 Enjoyed reading?